Roberto Gutiérrez

-Roberto Carlos Gutiérrez Gamboa (born 18 April 1983), nicknamed Pájaro (Bird), is a Chilean footballer who plays as a striker for Cobreloa in the Primera B de Chile.
-He has played in his country and Mexico in his years as professional players.
+Roberto Carlos Gutiérrez Gamboa (born 18 April 1983) is a Chilean former footballer who played as a striker.
+He played in his country and Mexico.

-Gutiérrez made his senior team debut in 2007 and has made 6 appearances, scoring 3 goals.
+Gutiérrez made his senior team debut in 2007 and has made 10 appearances, scoring 3 goals.

 Club career

 Born in Curacaví, a town close to the capital Santiago, Gutiérrez joined Universidad Católica youth set-up aged 12 for be promoted to the first-adult team eight years later by the coach Óscar Meneses in 2003.

 In 2005, he was loaned to Deportes Melipilla.
 In July 2006, Gutiérrez was loaned to the Mexican side Cruz Azul, finally playing with the team affiliation of Oaxaca.
 He returned to Las Condes' side for play the 2006 Torneo de Clausura, making his re-debut for the club against O'Higgins in a 1–0 away loss.

 Gutiérrez made his 2007 Torneo de Apertura debut in a 1–0 home win over Santiago Wanderers, playing the full 90 minutes, and scored his first goal of the season against Lota Schwager on 18 February.
 With the pass of time, he broke into the first team and was an undisputed starter in the squad of the Peruvian coach José del Solar.
 On 16 June 2007, he suffered a serious cruciate ligament injury for second time in his career, in the 2–0 victory over Coquimbo Unido for the Apertura's last game, although after a scan it was revealed to be not as bad as first thought, with Católica optimistic that he would return before the early of the next season.